fenago/apache-solr/lab_guides/Lab_8.md

 As mentioned earlier, the log level, the size of the log file, and the logging policy can be changed using `log4j.properties`.
 SolrCloud overview
 ------------------------------------

 One of the must have when going to production is clustering for fault tolerance and high availability.
-Solr\'s answer to this is SolrCloud, which provides ways to have distributed indexing and search capabilities with central configuration for the entire cluster, and load balancing with failover support.
+Solr's answer to this is SolrCloud, which provides ways to have distributed indexing and search capabilities with central configuration for the entire cluster, and load balancing with failover support.